php-pds/skeleton_research/README.md

 1. Get the list of all packages on Packagist (cf. [`results/list.json`](./results/list.json)).

-2. Parse the list to find all vendors with at least 4 packages; having at least 4 implies a minimum level of experience and practice with building and publishing packages.
+2. Parse the list to find all vendors with more than 3 packages; having more than 3 implies a minimum level of experience and practice with building and publishing packages.

 3. For each of those, fetch the package JSON files from Packagist ...